gbenroscience/layman/README.md

 ```

 ## Nested Includes Disallowed
-When using included files, do not define additional includes in includes.
+When using included files, do not define additional includes in included files.
 We do not support
 nested includes for performance reasons.
 If a good case can be made for it, we will include its support.